erkie/ApiModel/README.md

 For the most part an API is consistent across endpoints, however in the real world, conventions usually differ wildly.
 The global configuration is the one set by calling `ApiSingleton.setInstance(API(configuration: apiConfig))`.

-To have a model-local configuration your model needs to implement the `ApiConfigurable` protocol, which consists of a single method:
+To have a model-local configuration a model needs to implement the `ApiConfigurable` protocol, which consists of a single method:

 ```swift
 public protocol ApiConfigurable {